evinck/oas-english/Atelier2/atelier2.md

     ![](b98ad3b680be47ef7e71f4a4157d9c4d.png)

-    Save your Dataset then click on “EmployeeTermniation” at the bottom of the screen.
+    Save your Dataset then click on “Employee Termination” at the bottom of the screen.

     ![](a3506052aae690c5db0a25a221de3f74.png)